Ferb Fletcher: Reception

 Critical reception for the character has been generally positive.
 Emily Ashby of Common Sense Media describes him as a "go-to engineering guru" and considers him and Phineas to be "partner[s] in crime."
 Susan Stewart, reviewing the show in The New York Times, notes that Phineas and Ferb "work on a heroic scale and are apparently not limited by the laws of nature."
 Josh Jackson, editor of Paste magazine, listed Ferb's "dry wit" as the third of five reasons as to why the series is the "Best Kids Show on TV," writing that "Ferb gets about one line per episode, but it's always a doozy."
-Paste writers claimed that Ferb, alongside Phineas are 33rd best cartoon characters of all time.

 Ed Stetzer, Richie Stanley, and Jason Hayes, author's the book Lost and Found: The Younger Unchurched and the Churches That Reach Them, wrote that Ferb and Phineas, along with the cast of High School Musical, are examples of creating a "whole new culture" in households.
 Stetzer, Stanley, and Hayes continued to write that "[O]ur culture has connected with media that shows not only the Cinderella and Prince Charming life we all wish for, but also the life in which we all live with real trials, real joys, and real fears."

 "Backyard Beach," a song Danny Jacob performs as Ferb in the episode "Lawn Gnome Beach Party of Terror," became very popular among viewers and was voted as the second best song in the series by viewers in the special 2009 event, "Phineas and Ferb's Musical Cliptastic Countdown".
 The best, according to viewers, was "Gitchee Gitchee Goo" from "Flop Starz," which Jacob performs in as Ferb.
+Ferb is also credited as the singer in the music video version of "My Ride from Outer Space" from the episode "The Chronicles of Meap" (actually performed again by Danny Jacob).

 In other media

-Besides the series Phineas and Ferb, Ferb has also appeared in the Milo Murphy’s Law episode The Phineas and Ferb Effect and been featured in several pieces of merchandise from the series.
+Besides the series Phineas and Ferb, Ferb has been featured in several other pieces of merchandise from the series.
 To date, he has appeared in all Phineas and Ferb novelizations, published by Disney Press.
 Ferb appears in the Nintendo DS video game based on the series, simply titled Phineas and Ferb.
 Dan Povenmire has said that he saw nothing of the game until its release date, on which he was given a copy for free.
+Phineas and Ferb made a cameo in the MAD sketch "The Straight A-Team" where they decided to beat the Straight A-Team.
+They appear again in the sketch "DolPhineas and Ferb Tale" where they are spoofed alongside the film Dolphin Tale.
+Their design in MAD was unrealistic to their regular design.

 Plush toys of the character, along with toys representing Phineas and Perry, have been manufactured.
 Ferb also appears on most of the Phineas and Ferb T-shirts.
 Ferb is set to appear in the forthcoming comic book series based on the series, though details are unconfirmed.
 Costumed versions of Ferb and Phineas have appeared in Disneyland, for the pre-taping of the annual Walt Disney World Christmas Day Parade.